jheinzel/gh-tutorbot/README.md

 * Clone all repositories of a specific assignment: The target directory for cloned repositories can be specified.
 If omitted, the current working directory is used.
 The directory is created if it does not exist.
 However, if the directory is not empty, the command will fail.
+This command delegates to `gh repo clone`.
+In case of problems check if this command works correctly.
   ```shell
   gh tutorbot clone-assignment <assignment> [--directory <directory>] [--classroom <classroom>]
   ```